vinhtrann/jekyllresume/README.md

 # Authors and Acknowledgements
-- Vinh Tran
+- Vinh Tran - Main Author
-- Stewart Wilcox - for reviewing this document
+- Stewart Wilcox - For reviewing this document
 - [Casual Writer](https://github.com/casualwriter/casual-markdown-cv) - For the resume styling